Ordering the topological order in the fractional quantum Hall effect: Introduction

-Along the way, we will identify the {\it minimal} topological order (mTO)\footnote{See \cite{musser_fractionalization_2024,jian_minimal_2024} for recent work on minimal topological order in other contexts. } - defined to be the one with the smallest number of distinct anyons - for any given value of the Hall conductivity.
+Along the way, we will identify the {\it minimal} topological order (mTO)\footnote{See \cite{musser_fractionalization_2024,jian_minimal_2024} for recent work on minimal topological order in other contexts. } --- defined to be the one with the smallest number of distinct anyons --- for any given value of the Hall conductivity.
 We will show that there is either a unique or a very small number of mTO theories at a given $\sigma_H$.
-Specifically for $\sigma_H = \frac{p}{q}$ with $p,q$ co-prime integers, and $q$ odd, there is a unique minimal theory with $q$ distinct Abelian anyons.
+Specifically for $\sigma_H = \frac{p}{q}$ with $p,q$ coprime integers, and $q$ odd, there is a unique minimal theory with $q$ distinct Abelian anyons.
 For $q$ even, there are four distinct minimal theories with $3q$ anyons ($q$ of which are non-Abelian and the rest are Abelian) and are variants of the familiar Pfaffian quantum Hall states.
+We discuss these mTOs in more detail in the summary of our results in Sec.~\ref{sec:summary}.
 Interestingly, almost all the observed FQHE states are described by these mTO theories.
 Thus, knowledge of $\sigma_H$ and the criterion of minimality is often enough to fully determine the low-energy TQFT with no reference to a detailed microscopic theory.
 This may be useful as more FQHE systems are discovered, especially in lattice settings, with or without a weak magnetic field, where the microscopic physics is potentially rather different from the traditional FQHE systems.

 Our analysis will build on the old idea that the mere observation of a quantized fractional $\sigma_H$ guarantees the presence of fractionally charged Abelian anyon excitations.
 (Note that the quantization of $\sigma_H$ requires that current-carrying excitations are gapped in the bulk.)
 We will further restrict, as is standard, to situations in which there is a gap to all excitations so that the low-energy physics is described by a topological theory.
 We will infer several consequences of the presence of the anyons implied by the value of $\sigma_H$, and show that they lead to powerful constraints on the TQFT and, eventually, to a full ordering.